 Water consumption is used primarily for two purposes, including drinking water and daily cleaning.
-The water consumption of the Group's office in Kwun Tong is managed by the office's building management office and water usage data is not available in FY2021 and FY2020.
-Other than that, the Group uses tap water for daily cleaning purpose in Kwun Tong office and orders distilled water from suppliers for staff's drinking, which the water consumption is immaterial in Hong Kong.
-With the establishment of Shanghai headquarter in FY2021, the Group's water consumption amount has increased to approximately 290.0 m3.
+The water consumption of the Group's office in Kwun Tong and in Macau is managed by the office's building management office and water usage data is not available in FY2022 and FY2021.
+Other than that, the Group uses tap water for daily cleaning purpose in Kwun Tong and Macau's office and orders distilled water from suppliers for staff's drinking, which the water consumption is immaterial in Hong Kong and Macau.
+The Group's water consumption amount entirely comes from Shanghai's office, which is approximately to 258.3 m.
 In order to reduce the water consumption of the Group, the office has issued a notice to remind the employee to turn off the taps after use as well as using it wisely.
 In addition, the office has also issued a notice to remind employees to cherish drinking water.

-For the year ended 31 December 2021, the total water consumption performance and its intensity of the Group is as follows:
+For the year ended 31 December 2022, the total water consumption performance and its intensity of the Group is as follows:

-Water consumption 2021 2020
+Water consumption 2022 2021

-Water consumption (m3) 290.0
+Water consumption (m ) 258.3 290.0

-Intensity (per floor area m3/m2) 0.14
+Intensity (per floor area m /m ) 0.13 0.14